Here’s what to know about hip replacement surgery and what I learned supporting my mom through the process.

 Her hip dislocated violently and without warning.
 She was in excruciating pain and unable to move.
 An ambulance took her to emergency, where her hip was put back into place.
 It was traumatic, frightening, and overwhelming to witness.
 The feeling of being helpless can be difficult to bear.

-During this process, a ligament was torn – something we didn’t know at the time.
-In the weeks that followed, she couldn’t lift her leg or walk properly.
+During this process, a tendon was torn – something we didn’t know at the time.
+In the weeks that followed, she couldn’t bear weight on her leg or walk properly.
 She kept saying something wasn’t right.
-Imaging later confirmed a full ligament tear with retraction.
+Imaging later confirmed a full tendon tear with retraction.

 When a hip replacement dislocates